numberplates/plateit-generator-docs/other/colour.md

 ## Solid Colours

-For a component to render a solid colour, simply pass a *string* with a valid coulour hex code, or a universally recognised css colour name.
+For a component to render a solid colour, simply pass a *string* with a valid colour hex code, or a universally recognised css colour name.
 For example: `'black'` or `'#000000'`.

 ## Opacity